onur-zengin/python-cisco-iosxr/README.md

 1. DESCRIPTION

-    A Python code that monitors the available egress bandwidth on the selected PNI interfaces and pertinent external-BGP sessions of a Cisco IOS-XR router acting as an ASBR, and make selective decisions to block / unblock the ingress traffic at its source (if the traffic source is directly-connected).
+    A Python code that monitors the available egress bandwidth on the selected PNI interfaces and the pertinent eBGP sessions of a Cisco IOS-XR router acting as an ASBR, and make selective decisions to block / unblock the ingress traffic at its source (if the traffic source is directly-connected).

 2. DEPENDENCIES

-    Python 2.7
+    Python
     There are certain modules / functions inside the code that are only available in Python 2.7 or later releases.
-Any developer who wishes to run the code on an older Python release will have to override these functions and replace them with functional equivalents available in that specific release.
+Any developer who wishes to run the code on an older Python release will have to override these functions and replace them with functional equivalents as applicable.

-    Linux OS
+    OS
     The code has been written and tested solely on a Debian Linux distribution (rel 7.4).
-And its portability to other operating systems may be limited.
+And its portability to other (specifically non-Linux) operating systems may be limited.

     NetSNMP
-    Mib translation must be enabled in the snmp.conf file (This does not require all Cisco MIBs to be loaded on the local machine).
     The code has been tested with NetSNMP rel 5.4.3.
+    MIB translation must be enabled in the snmp.conf file (This is due to the output formatting of NetSNMP with and without MIB translation enabled.
+And does not mean vendor MIBs have to be loaded on the local machine).

 3. CONFIGURATION